huntse/uncarved/content/articles/ocaml_deriv_2.md

 +++
-title = "Derivatives pricing in ocaml Part 2" aliases = [ "/articles/ocaml_deriv_2" ]
-last_modified = "2007-06-06T08:58:44Z"
+title = "Derivatives pricing in ocaml Part 2" description = "Extending the basic mc pricer to handle different payoffs, we see how partial function application works" aliases = [ "/articles/ocaml_deriv_2" ] last_modified = "2007-06-06T08:58:44Z"
 +++
-# Derivatives pricing in ocaml Part 2

-## Extending the basic mc pricer to handle different payoffs, we see how partial function application works

 This is the third article in a series on using functional programming for financial applications which started [here.][5]